Aged Rodent Colonies

-The National Institute on Aging (NIA), part of the National Institutes of Health (NIH), maintains colonies of barrier-raised, Specific Pathogen-Free (SPF) rodents under contractual arrangement with commercial vendors, specifically for use in aging research.
-They are not available for use as a general source of adult animals for unrelated areas of research.
-Animals from the NIA aged rodent colonies are available to investigators at academic and non-profit research institutions under the terms described on the Eligibility Criteria page (link below).
-NIA rodents are provided through contracts with different contractors and information on the source of specific strains is provided on the Location of Colonies page.
+The Biological Resources Branch within the National Institute on Aging's Division of Aging Biology maintains colonies of barrier-raised, Specific Pathogen-Free (SPF) male and female mice and rats under contractual arrangement with Charles River Laboratories.
+These animals are for research that is explicitly on aging and are not a source of adult animals for other areas of research.
+Limited numbers of animals from the NIA aged rodent colonies are available to investigators with active grants at academic and non-profit research institutions under the terms described on the Eligibility Criteria page.
+They are available free of charge (including shipping) and must be ordered through the Rodent Ordering System (see Ordering Instructions, Shipment of Animals, and Replacement Policy for more information).

 For questions about eligibility or ordering animals, or for general inquiries about this resource, please see the Contact Information page.

 Notice: P. carinii detected in Barrier R17 of NIA aged rat colony

 On August 8, 2022, NIA’s third-party health monitoring service alerted NIA to the detection of Pneumocystis carinii in one rat from Charles River Laboratories (CRL) barrier room R17 that had been submitted for testing on July 13, 2022.
 On August 22, 2022, CRL confirmed the presence of P. carinii in this barrier room through serological, PCR and histopathology findings.
 Although CRL does not categorize P. carinii as an excluded agent requiring closure of the colony, it was decided to cease shipping animals from R17 and to eliminate the R17 segment of the colony.